yannickoswald/covpol/README.md

    To reproduce Figure 4 exactly, the notebook has to take the parameter no_of_iterations equal to 100.
    To reproduce Figure 5 exactly, the notebeook has to take the parameter n_of_iterations equal to 1000.

-2. To reproduce Figure 6 in full several intermediary steps are necessary:
+2. To reproduce Figure 6 in full several intermediate steps are necessary:

     2.1